-Now the Howard Marks Chair of Economic History, Marc Flandreau received his PhD in Economics from the Ecole des hautes études en sciences sociales, Paris, 1993 and is also a former graduate from the Ecole normale supérieure in Paris.
+Marc Flandreau is the Howard Marks Chair of Economic History.
+He received his PhD in Economics from the Ecole des hautes études en sciences sociales, Paris, 1993 and is also a former graduate from the Ecole normale supérieure in Paris.
 By intersecting two disciplines, Flandreau’s work examines the “micro-foundations” of historical capitalism, especially since 1800.
 To those ends, he excavates both the structural dynamics and also the layered storylines surrounding the co-evolution of credit, information and financial systems.

 Flandreau has published extensively on the history of the international monetary system, central banking, exchange-rate regimes, public finance, monetary unions, rating agencies, financial journalism, white-collar criminality, investment banking, and the dynamics of financial crises.
 His work on the origins and birth of the international gold standard, on the historical determinants of government credit worthiness, or on the negative effects of colonial rule on economic development have recast existing paradigms in quantitative economic history.